 ERT is a technique for producing “slices” through undisturbed archaeological deposits to a considerable depth.
 Conventional resistivity measures the electrical conductivity of the soil between two probes.
 This conductivity changes according to the archaeological materials present; for example, a wall might lead to low conductivity.
 ERT uses an array of probes and compares the resistance between each and every pair in order to produce a cross-section or ‘pseudo’-section through the ground.
-It has proven particularly important at Portus since the early phases of standing buildings are buried to a depth of at least 3.5m and, in combination with GPR, ERT is able to tell us something of the layout of these structures.
-In one case, it is possible to see the 6-metre-high buried walls of the Palazzo Imperiale in cross-section.
+It has proven particularly important at Portus since the early phases of standing buildings are buried to a depth of at least 3.5m and, in combination with GPR, ERT has been able to tell us something of the layout of these structures.